 The Hapsburgs Museum of Furniture (Hofmobiliendepot) introduces you to historic lifestyle through applied arts: The Imperial depot revives 300 years of upper and middle class interiors, marked by the Hapsburg (or Habsburg) family.
-Find out between pompous footstools, silk upholstered chairs, showcase salons and bedrooms, travel thrones and throne-like sanitary chairs what living felt like for the Emperors, their family and bourgeois Vienna.
+Find out between pompous footstools, silk upholstered chairs, showcase salons, bedrooms and travel thrones what mobility felt like for the Emperors, their family and bourgeois Vienna.

 The Hapsburgs were frequent travellers.
 Whenever they moved between their many palaces, country houses and hunting lodges, or attended formal ceremonies, they took furniture with them.
 During the year, they stored it in what is the Depot for Movable Property today.
 The museum itself mixes collections of single objects such as chairs, pokers, mirrors and spittoons with fully furnished showcase rooms.
 The Imperial life style eventually rubbed off on the middle class.
 Its ‘high street versions’ soon defined bourgeois interiors across the Hapsburg capital Vienna and beyond.
 Watch their finest examples at the museum.